fvaleri/strimzi-debugging/sessions/005/README.md

 Hello????e
 ```

-Finally, we can use the REST API to look at the schema content and metadata, which may be useful for debugging.
+Finally, use the REST API to examine schema content and metadata, which can be helpful for debugging purposes.

 ```sh
 $ curl -s "$REGISTRY_URL"/search/artifacts | yq -o json